MwillianM/Udacity/OpenStreetMapDataWrangling/readme.md

 Special chars were found in "endereço" and "currency:R$".
-For the first one was chosen to change it to "addr:street", for the other one was chosen to drop it.
+For the first one was chosen to change it to "addr:street", for the other one to drop it.

 > Special char ç found in :  endereço
 > Special char $ found in :  currency:R$